needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 No. When they do, there will be a step called “Push to Test” in the Publish flow.

-My game was repacked for Catappult but the wallet doesn’t appear when i test the IAPs.
-Did I miss something?

-Catappult users need to install the AppCoins Wallet on their device in order to make purchases using the store’s currency.
-[Download it](https://play.google.com/store/apps/details?id=com.appcoins.wallet) and install it on your test device too.

-**- When repacking I get an error “No SDK detected”**
+**- When repacking I get an error “Packing Failed: No UDP SDK detected”**

-This can happen with implementation via Unity IAP, if you forget to set UDP as a build target.
+This can happen with an implementation via Unity IAP, if you forget to set UDP as the build target.

+It can also happen if you use the Minify option while building your APK; UDP may not able to find files/directories that it needs because of it.
+Keep UDP-related packages in a customised proguard file (or disable Minify option) and rebuild your game.

 **- I signed up to the store already.
 Why do I need to register my game before submitting it?**